Emilia-Guadalupe/Flashcards-project/README.md

+## What's this?

+This is a very simple flashcards game.
+You can try to guess the name of every Digimon and click every image to reveal their names.

+The idea was to make a very simple game, to practice Contexts in React and API calls.

+You just need the basic 'create-react-app' to make this project work.

+Have fun!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).